The culture of an organization can have a dramatic impact on how it functions.

 Purpose: Identify existing communication resources and develop methods to help organize, streamline and improve two-way information flow for employees.

 Members: Amy Shreve, Colin McCaleb, Karel Asbury, Kim Andrews-Bingham, Kristen Stolz, Sara Reed, Mary Green (Core Team Liaisons: Roderick Simmons, Timeaka Reese, Brad Fuller)

 Purpose: Define and develop what is needed to increase employee knowledge of cross-department processes to more accurately serve students by the end of the fiscal 2015 year.

 Members: Barbara Burdick, Abbie Brennan, Susan Leask, Judy Reed, Kelli Cowell, Casey Holbrook, Liia Thatcher, Jennifer Rodriguez, Pamela Edwards-Foy (Core Team Liaisons: Lisa Shanks, Tim Bond)

 Purpose: Establish consistent performance goal setting and management system to be used College wide and implemented for 2015/16.

 Members: Marcia Campbell, Teresa Durham, Gwyn James, Cindy Lingbeek (Core Team Liaisons: Ali Robertson, Terah Zaremba)

 Committees and Work Groups Team

-Purpose: Identify and define committees’, project, and other cross-functional groups’ purposes functions, and membership, and determine ways to open them up to new members, in an effort to create an atmosphere of growth and productivity to realize the full potential of all.
+Purpose: Identify and define committees’, projects, and other cross-functional groups’ purposes, functions and membership, and determine ways to open them up to new members in an effort to create an atmosphere of growth and productivity to realize the full potential of all.